Today's Top Gainer

 In both the above business segments, there are a few medium to large companies with national presence and a large number of small companies which are active regionally.
-There is a growing presence of multinationals in many of the product categories in which the Company operates.
+Multinational companies are also present in many of the product categories in which the Company operates.

 Current Year outlook

-Slower growth of the Indian economy could impact the performance of the Company.
+Slower growth of the Indian economy and stress in sectors such as construction could impact the performance of the Company.

 Overseas subsidiaries by virtue of their relatively smaller size remain vulnerable to the political and economic uncertainties of their respective countries.

-The Audit Committee of the Board of Directors approves the annual internal audit plan, periodically reviews the progress of audits as per approved audit plans, critical internal audit findings presented by internal auditors, status of implementation of audit recommendations, if any, and adequacy of internal controls.
+The Audit Committee of the Board of Directors approves the annual internal audit plan and periodically reviews the progress of audits as per approved audit plans along with critical internal audit findings presented by internal auditors, status of implementation of audit recommendations, if any, and adequacy of internal controls.